ZeuS13K/FrontendInternProject/README.md

 # Getting Started with Create React App

 To add node_modules
-    install npm using command:
+Install npm using command:
 "npm install" in terminal

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts